Intervals

 Intervals and Enharmonicity

 When you add altered intervals to the mix, you have several ways of notating what on an instrument with equal temperament would sound exactly the same.
-The following is a table of intervals that commonly occur in actual music:
+We can therefore expand the interval list with a couple of new variants:

 Semitones | Interval |